 The dad started yelling and dragging his son by the arm but stomped off in a huff when he saw me watching.
 The boy started crying, and I said to him (remembering the dialogue you’ve provided), “You weren’t ready to go.
 You wanted to keep playing.”
 He stared at me.
 Then his mum yelled out that they were leaving without him.

-The parents were out of earshot, and so I said: “They’re just saying that, they would never leave you behind.
+The parents were out of earshot, and so I said: “They would never leave you behind.
 Do you want to run and catch up to them?”
 And this is the amazing part.
 He goes: “Yes, I will!
 Bye!”
 And he stopped crying, gave me a big smile and ran off.

 I feel like I’ve cracked the toddler code.
 Thank you!
 I still have a way to go, but I get better every day.